LightForm-group/lightform_data_explorer/readme.md

 to the [updating section](#updating-a-data-explorer-for-the-first-time).

 Fork this repository and then clone it to your machine.
 Make a new virtual environment and install the packages in `requirements.txt`.
-Change the `PROJECT_NAME` variable to a new project name that describes your project.
+Change the `PROJECT_NAME` variable in "lf_data_explorer/__init__.py " to a new project name that describes your project.

 Run the webserver with `flask runserver` and a new database will be initialised in "../../PROJECT_NAME" relative to the root of where you cloned this repository.
 Close the flask server and run "freeze.py".
 Note that `freeze.py` has relative references so should be run directly from its containing folder.
 This will generate the static pages in the same folder as the database.

 Navigate to the "../../PROJECT_NAME" folder and initialise a new git repository here.
-Add a .gitigore with
+Add a .gitignore with

 ```manage```